 If you’ve found this helpful, I’d really appreciate if you’d take a minute to follow me on Facebook, Twitter and Instagram.
 I share all my advice and tips for free but if you’d like to support me you can do so via Ko-fi or Patreon.

 My advice is based on my own experience of going through the Mountain Leader Award.
 But everyone’s will be different.
 So I interviewed 10 Mountain Leaders to ask what their top tips and advice would be.
-The interviews have been split into 2: Part 1 and Part 2.
+The interviews have been split into 2 parts: Mountain Leader interviews: Part 1 and Mountain Leader interviews: Part 2.

 I also then thought….what would be better than hearing from the horse’s mouth itself, so to speak!
-So I interviewed 3 mountain leader assessors to get their advice on how candidates can best prepare!
+So I interviewed 3 mountain leader assessors to get their advice on the Mountain Leader Qualification and how to best prepare.

 Got a question that I haven’t answered about passing Mountain Leader award?
 Leave a message in the comments below and I will get back to you.

 If there are any women reading this….I set up Love Her Wild – a community to help women in adventure.
 Make sure you join our private Facebook page which is a great place to find support and inspiration!

 If you’ve found this helpful, please do take a minute to follow me on Facebook, Twitter and Instagram.
 I share all my advice and tips for free.
 Most of my blogs are written from cafes so if you’d like to buy me a cup of tea as a thanks, you can do so via Ko-fi.